More Than You Ever Wanted to Know

 My writing life is in about iteration v.8.
 I started life as a magazine writer.
 That was a blast as I learned how to write fast and research even faster.
 My articles were published in mags as diverse as Astronomy, eBay, TechEDGE, Writer’s Digest, Family Tree, San Diego Parent, and History.
 From there (cause NF writers gotta roll with the times) I went into writing content, then SEO content.
 Along the way I learned how to create WordPress websites and did a bunch just for fun.

 Next came books.
 I think I’ve published about 30, half traditionally published, half self-pubbed.
 I started with co-authoring two astronomy books (think telescopes), then did a couple of coffee table books, and lastly genealogy & history books.
+If you really want to see some of my clients, click here.

 That’s the stuff I do for a living, you know, like: